OpenModelica/OpenModelica/README-BUILD-RELEASE.txt

 BIG WARNING:
  THIS DOCUMENT IS OBSOLETE!
  We have discontinued the Visual Studio .NET 2010 build since some years now!
+ You could still try to build it, but don't expect any help.

 The following step-by-step guides explain how to build the OpenModelica release .msi file on Windows